ghost-fvtt/fxmaster/README.md

 #### Play a video file between two tokens

-You can use the `canvas.fxmaster.drawSpecialToward` method with an automatic speed to adapt speed so the video ends when the target is reached.
+You can use the `canvas.specials.drawSpecialToward` method with an automatic speed to adapt speed so the video ends when the target is reached.

 ```javascript
 function castSpell(effect) {